The most powerful force in the world is a

 Olfactory membranes contain millions of nerve endings causing the sense of smell to be the acutest of all senses.
 Inhaling oils triggers a chain of internal reactions with a wide range of results from the release of endorphins (powerful mood-elevating substances that reduce pain and stimulate sexual feelings) to boosting the immune system.

-Smells also cause the release of other neurotransmitters including encephalitis which reduces pain, produces pleasant euphoric sensations and creates a feeling of well-being, and serotonin, a relaxing and calming substance.
+Smells also cause the release of other neurotransmitters including endorphins which reduces pain, produces pleasant euphoric sensations and creates a feeling of well-being, and serotonin, a relaxing and calming substance.

 Accessing the limbic system with oils gives one amazing control over functions of the mind and body.
 Since most therapeutic grade oils smell good, it is a fun way to put the zest back into your life.

 Loss of sexual desire or reduced enthusiasm for life itself can be caused by depression or medical conditions as well as the medications that are prescribed for these conditions.
 Certain antidepressants, blood pressure lowering drugs, and pain medications can lower sex drive.